Cicutoxin: Metabolism

 It is unknown how the body gets rid of cicutoxin.
 There is evidence that it has a long half-life in the body, because of a patient who was submitted in a hospital after eating a root of a Cicuta plant.
 The man was in the hospital for two days and still had a fuzzy feeling in his head two days after leaving the hospital.
 There is also the case of a sheep (discussed in Effects on animals) where the sheep fully recovered after seven days.
-This can also be explained by the structure of cicutoxin, it consists of 17 carbons, which is hydrophobic.
-It also has 3 double bonds, 2 triple bonds and two hydroxyl groups, which make the toxin very reactive and not easy to excrete.

 Poisoning

 Symptoms

-First signs of cicutoxin poisoning start 15–60 minutes after ingestion and are vomiting, convulsions, widened pupils, salivation, excess sweating and the patient may go into a coma.
+First signs of cicutoxin poisoning start 15–60 minutes after ingestion and are: vomiting, convulsions, widened pupils, salivation, excess sweating.
+It may cause coma.
 Other described symptoms are cyanosis, amnesia, absence of muscle reflexes, metabolic acidosis and cardiovascular changes which may cause heart problems and central nervous system problems which manifest themselves as convulsions and either an overactive or underactive heart.
 Due to an overactive nervous system respiratory failure occurs which may cause suffocation and accounts for most of the deaths.
 Dehydration from water loss due to vomiting can also occur.
 If untreated, the kidneys can also fail, causing death.